Dreamzz5/ConFormer/README.md

 python train.py -d <dataset> -g <gpu_id>
 ```

-> **Note**: The datasets will be released upon paper acceptance.
+> **Note**: The accident datasets will be released upon paper acceptance.
 The complete datasets and preprocessing code will be available in the project repository.